fadyyessam11/Weather-Prediction/README.md

-a machine learning workflow for predicting weather data using three different types of Recurrent Neural Networks (RNN): Simple RNN, LSTM (Long Short-Term Memory), and GRU (Gated Recurrent Units).
+A machine learning workflow for predicting weather data using three different types of Recurrent Neural Networks (RNN): Simple RNN, LSTM (Long Short-Term Memory), and GRU (Gated Recurrent Units).
 It goes through data preprocessing, model definition, training, and evaluation

 This code performs the following tasks: